Enerzed/pg_ac/README.md

 ✅ Rank – simple relevance score (ratio of matched keywords)

-✅ Dynamic – add or remove keywords on the fly (full rebuild)
+✅ Dynamic – add or remove keywords on the fly

 ✅ Persistent – serialize automaton to bytea and restore later

-✅ UTF‑8 aware – works with Unicode characters (Cyrillic, diacritics, etc.)
+✅ UTF‑8 support – works with Unicode character

-✅ Memory efficient – uses sorted edge arrays instead of 256‑slot tables per node

 # Installation